raaymax/chat/README.md

 MongoDB, Redis, and Postgres need to be hosted to watch for messages.
 Perhaps Google Cloud Pub/Sub would be a good option?

+## Plugins
+Chat have plugin system.
+Example plugin can be found in `plugins/example`.
+How to use plugins and plugin hook points TBA.

 ## Local development setup

 ```bash